Skip To Main Content

 Scholar Requirements:

-• Complete a qualifying CTE High School course listed in the chart below with a “C” (2.0) or better and be granted credit by your High School.
+• Complete a qualifying CTE High School course with a “C” (2.0) or better and be granted credit by your High School

 1. Apply for admission to enroll at the qualifying college.